Created for expats living in Japan

 Website: https://ins4t.jimdofree.com

-There are classes held in the classroom and online.
+This classroom can be recommended for Japanese language learners who would like to improve speaking skills.
 For the schedule and other information on these classes, please visit its website.

 Wakuwaku Toshima Japanese Class (Gakushuin University)